quixoticmonk/thoughts/PITCHME.md

 ---
 ### Why test automation
+@ul
 - Longer Feedback loop
 - Tests in excel which no one except the testers/Prod owner looked at
 - Error prone manual test execution or results documentation
+@ulend
 ---
 ### Toolset

 - Gherkin for writing the acceptance criteria
 - Selenium WebDriver for manipulating the DOM
-- cucumber-jvm to sew the above two pieces
+- Cucumber-jvm to sew the above two pieces with steps written in Java
-- Java, Apache Maven as build tool
+- Apache Maven as build tool

 ---
 ### Why Gherkin
+@ul
 - My version of Truth, Your version of Truth
 - Where is my ECI ?
 - We love a sequence to things..